EsotericShadow/3D_Scrolling_Cube_Three.js/README.md

 ### 🎨 styles.css

 **Purpose:**
-Provides styling for layout, responsive behavior, and visual effects such as glow and fade animations.
+Provides styling for layout, responsive behavior, and visual effects such as glow.

 **Key Features:**